JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

 where all higher order terms can be dropped because ``\epsilon^i=0`` for ``i>1``.
 This shows that we can calculate the gradient of ``f`` at point `v` by calculating its value at `f(v + \epsilon)` and taking the multiplier of `\epsilon`.

 #### Implementing Dual number with Julia
-To demonstrate the simplicity of Dual numbers, consider following definition of Dual numbers, where we define a new number type and overlad functions `+`, `-`, `*`, and `/`.
+To demonstrate the simplicity of Dual numbers, consider following definition of Dual numbers, where we define a new number type and overload functions `+`, `-`, `*`, and `/`.
 In Julia, this reads:
 ```@example lec08
 struct Dual{T<:Number} <: Number
     x::T